isabella232/www-project-sectudo/README.md

 Along with security flaws, Sectudo also aims to provide an understanding of its security controls.
 A separate secure instance of the demo application is present in it, with the necessary security measures in place.
 The security implementation can be studied by navigating through its different features.

-## What is inside Sectudo? ##

-### Insecure version:
+### Learning Modules:
-Demo KYC Portal – A demo application with features like Add/View KYC, View Accounts, etc. They have different security flaws embedded in them.
+All the security flaws seen in Mobile Apps & APIs have been added as Learning module.
+Each module has notes on the security flaw, its exploit & mitigation technique.

+### Exploits & Challenges:
+Exploit section has been added to explain in detail the steps to be followed to test any security flaw in the app.
+And there is a challenge with every security flaw for its practical understanding.
+An insecure demo KYC app has been added for the challenges.
+It is a live demo app, the credentials to access the demo app can be obtained from the home screen of the Sectudo app.

-### Secure version:
+### Mitigation Techniques:
-Demo KYC Portal – A secure version of the same demo application with similar features like Add/View KYC, View Accounts, etc. showcasing the security controls implemented in them.
+A secure version of the demo KYC application having all the security controls is embedded in the app.
+It is reference in the mitigation section for your practical review.
+A detailed note on the recommendation is added for each security flaw.

-### A Learning Guide:
-Mobile Application Security – The learning guide is ideal for beginners to know about all the important application security topics related to the Mobile app.
-It focuses on highlighting the root cause of the flaws and their impact.

 ## To run the app:

-* Download latest APK from the folder - "Latest Apk"
+* Download latest APK (v1.2) from the folder - "Release" section
 * Install the apk on your Android device
-* Browse through the secure or insecure demo features
+* Browse through the learning modules.
+* Visit the exploit section, go through the context and then “try exploit” given at the end of section.
-* Refer to the credentials given in the tab_details.md
+* Refer to the credentials by clicking on the “key” icon on the home screen of the app.

-## To build the app:

-### Build the Web API:
-* Download the web api source code from "web api/Ckms"
-* Load the project in Eclipse IDE
-* Download the SQL file from the "web api/SQL"
-* Run the SQL file in the DB
-* Update the DB details in the file "web api\Ckms\src\com\sr\utilities\ReadConfigurations.java"
-* Run the project

-### Build the mobile app:
-* Download the mobile app source code from "mobile app"
-* Load the project in Android Studio
-* If the web api is also running locally then change the value of "ip" variable in _src/main/java/com/example/synradar_sectudo/helper/Constants.java_ to that of local instance's IP address